slip-slap/slip-slap.github.io/_posts/2019-05-25-math-change-functional-analysis-linear-operator.md

 ---
 layout: post
-title: "Functional Analysis"
+title: "F.A.:Introduction"
-keywords: [ "functional analysis"]
+keywords: [ "operator"]
 description: ""
 category: "math"
-tags: ["change"]
+tags: ["change","F.A."]
 ---
 {% include JB/setup %}

+#### Definition
+1. F.A.: functional analysis
 #### what is linear operator

 1. Linear functional: if V is a normed space over F and T:V-F is a linear operator, then we call T a linear functional on V.
 2. A mapping A: $$ U \rightarrow V $$ is linear if
 $$
 A(\alpha \mathbf{x}+\beta \mathbf{y})=\alpha A \mathbf{x}+\beta A \mathbf{y}